ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 | 352 |            vn21 |            0.004274 |                                                                                                                                                                   Dwelling characteristics / Total - Occupied private dwellings by structural type of dwelling - 100% data / Single-detached house |
 | 415 |            vn84 |            0.003868 |                                                                                                                                                                              Housing - Total Sex / Total - Occupied private dwellings by period of construction - 25% sample data / 1960 or before |

 The table above show the important numeric features in our Random Forest model.
-Population density turns out to be the most important feature.
-Also, much to our pleasant surprise, number of services per capita, the variable that we are interested in, ranks the second in terms of importance.
+Population density turns out to be the most important one.
+Also, much to our pleasant surprise, number of services per capita, the variable that we are interested in, ranks the second.

 Other important features include high amounts of government transfer recipients, high number of single-detached house, and very old house dwellings.